bearstech/e2find/README.md

 # e2find

 List all inodes of an ext2/3/4 filesystem, by name, as efficiently as possible (ie. do not recursively traverse directory entries).
+May also optionnaly dump ctime and mtime metadata.

-This is achieved by directly opening the blockdevice as readonly and reading the filesystem data structures with libe2fs. `e2find` may be used on mounted filesystems although results might not be consistent - as far as traversing a whole mounted filesystem may be (read : not at all), which might be a concern or not.
+This is achieved by opening the blockdevice read-only and reading the filesystem data structures directly with libe2fs. `e2find` may be used on mounted filesystems although results might not be consistent - as far as traversing a whole mounted filesystem may be - which might be a concern or not.

 The primary goal of `e2find` is to replace the unscalable readdir() API with a 'find'-like tool which may be plugged with usual Unix tools which have a --files-from facility (like 'rsync').
-On large filesystems (> 10M inodes and > 1 TB data), `e2find` has already enabled maintenance tasks which took hours to be run in a matter of minutes.
+On large filesystems (> 10M inodes, `e2find` has already enabled maintenance tasks which took hours to be run in a matter of minutes.

 Currently `e2find` has been mainly designed for its companion program 'e2sync' which implements a fast rsync between two local or remote ext2/3/4 filesystems.